-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) Direct supervision of a person is not required if - (a) the nature or circumstances of a particular task make direct supervision impracticable or unnecessary; and - (b) the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk. - (3) In this regulation, direct supervision of a person means the oversight by the supervising person of the work of that person for the purposes of - (a) directing, demonstrating, monitoring and checking the person's work in a way that is appropriate to the person's level of competency; and - (b) ensuring a capacity to respond in an emergency situation.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) Direct supervision of a person is not required if- - (a) the nature or circumstances of a particular task make direct supervision impracticable or unnecessary; and - (b) the reduced level of supervision will not place the health or safety of the supervised person or any other person at risk. - (3) In this regulation-

+direct supervision of a person means the oversight by the supervising person of the work of that person for the purposes of-

+- (a) directing, demonstrating, monitoring and checking the person's work in a way that is appropriate to the person's level of competency; and - (b) ensuring a capacity to respond in an emergency situation.

-85. Evidence of licence - duty of person conducting business or undertaking
+85-Evidence of licence-duty of person conducting business or undertaking